HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Appendix

 We maintain two sets of data; calibration data and test data.
 Calibration data is further split into 80\% and 20\% split into training and validation data, respectively.
 For each model-dataset training, and every trainable scoring method, we perform hyper-parameter tuning of learning rate over \{ 5e-4, 5e-5, 5e-6\}.
-We found 5e-5 lr to be working the best for most experiments.
-We use AUROC metric as our best model checkpoint selection critera for the methods.
-For the best model checkpoint, we report PRR, AURAC, Coverage at risk $10\%$ and $20\%$, and effective reliability.
+We found 5e-5 lr works best for most experiments.
+We use the AUROC metric as our best model checkpoint selection criterion.
+We also show this in Figure \ref{fig:training_runs} where we record AUROC and PRR on test set if the validation AUROC is >= the previous best.
+Finally, the best validation auroc step has been plotted by a yellow circle.
+For the best checkpoint, we report AUROC and PRR on the test set.
+We also use that checkpoint to report Coverage at risk $10\%$ and $20\%$, and effective reliability as reported in Table \ref{select_pred}.
 Further, for all the trainable methods, we use 20 epochs, and used early stopping; i.e, if validation auroc does not improve for 1K training steps, we stop the training.
 For MSF implementation, we follow the MLP architecture details from the official implementation of MSF (specifically, VisualBERT architecture experiments).
 We also keep other parameters such as optimizer (AdamW), learning rate scheduler (Warmup Cosine Scheduler) and batch size also the same.
 We use the same optimizer and learning rate for our method and LARS as well.
 Further, we use batch size of 32 for LARS and HARMONY.
 Since we are working on open-ended generations which can be of arbitrary length, therefore, we use zero padding to keep hidden representations of same length that is 128 for all the methods.
 For probability split in LARS, and our method, we use a bin count of 8.